andracs/bridging-sustainability/manuscript/1_Part-one.md

-# Part one
+# Part One

-**The first three chapters provide a theoretical foundation and an overview of working with digital sustainability.
-Among other things, you will get answers to the following questions:**
+*The first three chapters lay the theoretical foundation and provide an overview for working with digital sustainability.
+Among other things, you will find answers to the following questions:*

-1. What is sustainability and why is it important right now?
+	1. What is sustainability, and why is it particularly important right now?
-2. What concepts are essential when working with sustainability in digital practices?
+	2. Which concepts are essential when integrating sustainability into digital practices?
-3. Why is systems thinking a common methodology for both digital development and sustainability development?
+	3. Why is systems thinking a shared methodology for digital development as well as sustainable development?
-4. Where do we stand in relation to the impact of digitalization on the environment and society?
+	4. Where do we currently stand regarding digitalization’s impact on the environment and society?